You’ve heard the phrase, “less is more,” right? Well, there are definitely situations where that doesn’t apply.

 Personally?
 I loved having that freedom.
 When I’m given instructions like, “Write a 10+ page paper,” that number is constantly on my mind the whole time I’m writing.
 I’m always looking to see what page number I’m on and how many more pages I have to write!

 On the other hand, my writing comes much more easily when I don’t have to worry about page numbers.
-I’m freed up to focus on the topic, my ideas, and my organization of the piece – rather than being preoccupied with trying to reach a certain number of pages.
+I’m freed up to focus on the topic, my ideas, and my organization of the piece – rather than a certain number of pages.

-But when I’m working with writers in K-2, I almost always avoid requiring them to write a certain number of pages.
+That said, when I’m working with writers in K-2, I almost always avoid requiring them to write a certain number of sentences or pages.

-Here’s what happens if I ask them to write 4 pages:
+Because here’s what happens if I ask them to write 3 pages:

-- 9 kids write rambling stories and repeat themselves over and over, just so that they meet the 4-page requirement.
+- 9 kids write rambling stories and repeat themselves over and over, just so that they meet the 3-page requirement.

-- 7 kids write 4 pages and then stop, even though they really could have and should have written more.
+- 7 kids write 3 pages and then stop, even though they really could have written more!

-- 3 kids don’t write anything at all, because they struggle with writing and 4 pages seems like an insurmountable challenge.
+- 3 kids don’t write anything at all, because they struggle with writing and 3 pages feels way too overwhelming.

 You get the picture.
-Page number requirements can limit some kids, result in poorer writing quality for other kids, and overwhelm certain kids.
+Page number or sentence number requirements can limit some kids, result in poorer writing quality for other kids, and overwhelm certain kids.
+They’re not a magic solution.

 Drawing with Details